olvaffe/olv-notes/linux/scripts/kconfig/config.md

             - select `SOF support for RENOIR`
             - select `SOF support for REMBRANDT`
           - select `SOF support for Intel audio DSPs` if intel
-            - deselect all but needed drivers such as
-            - select `SOF support for Tigerlake`
-            - select `SOF support for Alderlake`
-            - select `SOF support for Meteorlake`
             - select `SOF support for HDA Links(HDA/HDMI)`
               - select `SOF support for HDAudio codecs`
           - select `SOF support for MTK audio DSPs` if mtk